Does Your Cable Bill Affect Your Credit Score?

 Whether paying a cable bill late affects your credit depends on how late you are with payment.
 Typically, late payments are reported to credit bureaus when they’re at least 30 days overdue and are marked delinquent.

 If you provide a late payment after your due date, but before it’s sent to the bureaus, the consequences are at your service provider’s discretion.
-However, if the payment was made after the late payment was reported, or you missed a payment entirely, your credit score will drop.
+However, if the payment was made after the late payment was reported, or you missed a payment entirely, your credit score will usually drop.

 Recommended: When Are Credit Card Payments Due?